windingtree/org.id-schema/vocabulary.md

 ---
 ### `orgid:address`

-Reperesentation of the address.
+Legal entity's registered address.
+It must match record of the authority it is registered with.

 **Status**
-- stabe
+- stable

 **Class name**
 - `orgid:address`